 USS Vision Surface Scan has deep learning technology that uses neural networks to mimic human intelligence to distinguish anomalies, parts, and characters while tolerating natural variations in complex patterns.

 Deep learning offers an advantage over traditional machine vision approaches, which struggle to appreciate variability and deviation between very visually similar parts.

 Deep learning-based software tools like USS Vision Surface Scan can now perform judgment-based part location, inspection, classification, and character recognition challenges more effectively than humans or traditional machine vision solutions.

 Another “first” from USS Vision.

-In manufacturing stamped metal parts splits naturally occur.
+In manufacturing stamped metal parts splits naturally occur in corners and deep draws.
 Typical processes dictate humans identify splits to prevent them from being assembled into a finished product.
-This process inevitably leads to splits being undetected and moving on to the next step in the assembly process which can result in failure in the field.
+This process inevitably leads to splits being undetected and moving on to the next step in the assembly process which can result in warranty costs or failure in the field.

 Automating the split detection process has been a goal in manufacturing for decades.
 Traditional machine vision systems are not capable of reliably detecting splits.
 At USS Vision we know this since we have tried to apply traditional machine vision to this application.